jparrill/virtualizer-provisioner/roles/provision/README.md

 Author Information
 ------------------

-An optional section for the role authors to include contact information, or a website (HTML is not allowed).
+This is not a role supported by RedHat.